FaisalHammad1999/futureproofwiki/Performance.md

 const students = ["Bob", "Midna", "Alex", "Darryl", "Lexie"];
 ```
 - How many operations have to happen for each item in the input array?
+- How would we simplify that to a common Big O formula?
 - What if we had an additional nested loop?
 - How scalable is this?